Murder of Allen R. Schindler Jr.: Legacy

 The events surrounding Schindler's murder were the subject of a 20/20 episode and were portrayed in the 1997 TV film Any Mother's Son.
 In 1998, Any Mother's Son won a GLAAD Media Award for Outstanding Made for TV Movie.
+In 2001, a description of Schindler's murder was among those featured in MTV's tribute to victims of hate crimes as part of their anti-discrimination campaign.
+In 1993, several candlelight vigils and marches were organized nationwide in response to the killing of Schindler.
+The artist and design team Bureau (Marlene McCarty and Donald Moffett) created a pair of posters to commemorate Schindler's life and condemn his murder.
+The posters titled 'In Honor of Allen R. Schindler' were distributed throughout New York City and exhibited nationally before being displayed at the New Museum in 2013.
+In a 2019 interview with Moffett, Dan Cameron recalled seeing the posters in 1993, saying:

-Schindler's mother Dorothy Hajdys-Clausen became a gay rights activist after his murder.
+Schindler's mother, Dorothy Hajdys-Clausen, became a gay rights activist after his death.
 In 1992 she received the National Leather Association International's Jan Lyon Award for Regional or Local Work.
-In 1993 she marched in the March on Washington for Lesbian, Gay and Bi Equal Rights and Liberation, and on June 27, she led the Gay Pride Parade in Chicago.
+In April 1993 she marched in the March on Washington for Lesbian, Gay and Bi Equal Rights and Liberation, and on June 27, she led the Gay Pride Parade in Chicago.
 In 2011, Hajdys-Clausen went to Washington, D.C., to celebrate the repeal of DADT.
 "I'm so happy 'Don't Ask Don't Tell' got repealed."
 Dorothy said.
 "I just hope now there will be no more deaths like Allen Schindler's."

 Schindler's case was presented in the 2018 TV documentary crime series, The 1990s: The Deadliest Decade, season 1, episode 8, "Don't Ask Don't Tell."
-The episode, which aired on Jan.
-7, 2019, on Investigation Discovery, chronicled the events that led up to Schindler's murder and featured excerpts from Schindler's journal and autopsy report, as well as details from veteran LGBTQ rights activist, Michael Petrelis' 900-page file on Schindler and Terry Helvey's written confession.
-Interviews were given by Allen Schindler's mother, Dorothy Hajdys-Clausen, Jonathan Witte, Michael Petrelis, and former reporter for the Stars and Stripes, Rick Rogers.
+The episode, which aired on January 7, 2019, on Investigation Discovery, chronicled the events that led up to Schindler's murder and featured excerpts from Schindler's journal and autopsy report, as well as detailing Michael Petrelis' 900-page file on Schindler and Helvey's written confession.
+Interviews were given by Petrelis, Hajdys-Clausen, Jonathan Witte, and former reporter for the Stars and Stripes, Rick Rogers.

 In 2020, U.S. Navy veteran Shon Washington honored Schindler on the 28th anniversary of his death in a viral social media post sharing his experiences as a gay Navy officer serving under DADT.
 Washington ended the post by thanking Schindler and his mother for impacting his life and helping repair his fraught relationship with his own mother.

 Schindler is buried in Evergreen Hill Memory Gardens in Steger, Will County, Illinois.
 The date of death on Schindler's gravestone is marked October 28, 1992, in accordance to the doctor's pronouncement of death.